phetsims/wave-interference/README.md

 npm install
 ```

-(3) Transpile the TypeScript code to JavaScript by running `grunt output-js-project --live`.
-This starts a file-watching process that will automatically transpile
-new or changed files.

-(4) In a new terminal/command prompt, start an http-server
+(3) Run `grunt dev-server` to start a local development server that will serve the simulation.

-(5) Open in the browser: `http://localhost/wave-interference/wave-interference_en.html` (You will probably need to modify this
+(4) Open in the browser: `http://localhost/wave-interference/wave-interference_en.html`
-URL based on your HTTP port and relative path.)

 #### Optional: Build the simulation into a single file